cocaco-dev/git-commit-history/README.md

 # Github commit history

-Project to get all commits from a repo using react + tailwind css for the frontend and fastify for the rest api
+Project to get all commits from a public repo from github, on the UI(localhost:3000) you have to enter as an input a valid username and a valid and public repository of that user.

 ## Deploy